AlphaBeta1906/pyGinit/README.md

 ```
 use the same command to change your auth value

+if you dont know how to get your github token, you can see [this](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+all your token are save in `.pyGinitconfig.ini` at home path, so you will be secure

 ### repository initalization :

 go to your project directory where you want to create local and remote repository for it. and then type :